Wangaricarol/mutall_projects/mutall_data/files/migration.md

 #### ELECTRICITY Billing Service(4)

 1. [ ] Develop/deploy the Electricity billing(KPLC) template.`Maggy/FN`.

     1.1 [x] Develop a template based on a kplc message.(Maggie).
       1.1.1 [x] PK to deploy the template made by Maggie.(PK)
   1.2 [x] Develop the electricity bill class that extends the baby.(PK)
       1.2.1 [x] Deploy the method on mutall rental.(PK)
   1.3 [x] The check method should use PK method for extracting the billing details and write to the database.The check method should also update our account,but for now its conditional.(PK)
-    1.3.1[x] Deploy the check method to check the validity of the data.(PK)
+      1.3.1 [x] Deploy the check method to check the validity of the data.(PK)
-    1.3.2[x] Seek clarification on the correct implementation of the accounting method.
+      1.3.2 [x] Seek clarification on the correct implementation of the accounting method.
     Posting of the electricity bill is conditional.(PK)
-    1.4[ ] Resolve the errors encountered when saving.(PK)
+  1.4 [x] Resolve the errors encountered when saving.(PK)
-    1.5[ ] Add a button that allows to access the kenya power as a popup that enable copy and paste
+  1.5 [x] Add a button that allows to access the kenya power as a popup that enable copy and paste
+  1.6 [ ] Improving the user interface
+      1.6.1[ ] Add a panel for error reporting.
+      1.6.2[ ] Put the acc number in the clip board for later copying to the kenya power website.
+      1.6.3 [ ] Clear the text area after a successful transfer of the data.
+      1.6.4 [ ] Put a check mark against the account being processed.
+      1.6.5 [ ] Bring the last unchecked acc number to be the current one.
+  1.7[ ] Debug the saving process and use the error reporting panel appropriately

 #### Credit and Debit(5)

 1. [x] Deploy the Adjustments Credit and Debit template.`Peter`.
   1.1 [x] Fill the business selector with the businesses.
+2.[ ]
+Add a reporting panel and make sure that the saving proceed smoothly.

 #### Payment services(6)